rkierbel/dig/README.md

 With Dig, you can:

-- easily search for the one or more individuals
+- easily search for one or more individuals
 - view the history of their business formation and changes
 - find information on self-employed individuals and other types of companies
 - access data on various establishments of businesses in France and abroad